helm/charts/stable/kubernetes-dashboard/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

+## Upgrading an existing Release to a new major version

+A major chart version change (like v1.2.3 -> v2.0.0) indicates that there is an incompatible breaking change needing manual actions.

+### To 2.0.0

+This version upgrades to kubernetes-dashboard v2.0.0 along with changes in RBAC management: all secrets are explicitely created and ServiceAccount do not have permission to create any secret.

+In order to upgrade, either remove the secrets or uninstall/reinstall.

 ## Access control

 It is critical for the Kubernetes cluster to correctly setup access control of Kubernetes Dashboard.
 See this [guide](https://github.com/kubernetes/dashboard/wiki/Access-control) for best practises.